 Fundamentals of Patrol

-Course Description:This course is a component of the Law Enforcement Florida CMS Basic Recruit Academy.
-It is designed to enable students to understand community oriented policing and how it is implemented as a problem solving model, identify the secure problem solving model its application in real life situations; understand officer safety issues, identify and avoid fatal errors, identify and manage stress, maintain mental and physical fitness; respond to a call, approach a suspect, make an arrest, transport a prisoner and process the prisoner at a detention facility; and understand how to direct traffic, how to enforce traffic citations, identify how to respond to alarms and conduct a building search, and search, inventory and impound vehicles.
+Course Description:This course is a component of the Florida Law Enforcement Academy.
+It is designed to enable students to understand community-oriented policing and how it is implemented as a problem-solving model, identify the secure problem-solving model its application in real life situations; understand officer safety issues, identify and avoid fatal errors, identify and manage stress, maintain mental and physical fitness; respond to a call, approach a suspect, make an arrest, transport a prisoner and process the prisoner at a detention facility.

-- This course is open only to students admitted to the Law Enforcement Florida CMS Basic Recruit Academy.
+This course is open only to students admitted to the Florida Law Enforcement Academy.